 Use both:

-- PlugShare to pick stops you can trust (and read recent check-ins).
+- PlugShare to pick stops you can trust (and read the most recent check-ins).

 - ChargePoint to activate/pay when the stop is ChargePoint/partner-compatible.